Rockaby: Background

-Although Billie Whitelaw has very much made the role on W her own it is not strictly true that the part was written specifically for her, even though in a letter to The Actors' Equity Association in 1982 Beckett intimated that it had been.
+Although Billie Whitelaw has very much made the role of W her own, it is not strictly true that the part was written specifically for her, even though in a letter to The Actors' Equity Association in 1982 Beckett intimated that it had been.
 "In his original letter asking Beckett for the play, Labeille had directly associated the name of Irene Worth … with the project."
 Whitelaw only came to play the part because Worth was offered a film role and the opening of the play could not be postponed to accommodate her.
 Beckett declared himself "very pleased with switch to Billie" and her performance benefited from a high degree of support from him as always.

 As with all Beckett's later plays it is clear he has drawn again on personal memories.
 "There was the frail figure of his maternal grandmother, ‘little Granny’, Annie Roe, dressed in ‘her best black’, sitting in a rocking chair at the window of Cooldrinagh, where she lived out the final years of her life.
 The woman in the play gazes out at other windows for ‘another living soul’, as Beckett himself sat, often for hours on end, staring at the rows of cell windows on the grey Santé prison" which backed his apartment in the Boulevard Saint-Jacques.